 I walked into the administration office and Ms. Lincolino, the receptionist, looked up and smiled.

 “Hello, Todd.
 I haven’t seen you since the start of school.
 I’ll bet you didn’t know I transferred from Edison to Wilson, did you?”

 I chuckled.
 “Actually, I’m not Todd Anderson.
 I’m Tony McKinley, Todd’s cousin.
-Our dads are identical twins and our moms are also identical twins, and in both cases they were separated at birth.
+Our dads are identical twins and our moms are also identical twins.
 Because of our parents’ relationships we look like identical twins but aren’t, and are called double first cousins.
 The first time we met was the first day of school here at Wilson.”

 “So that’s who those look-alike cousins are!
 You and Todd.
 Well, I’m very glad to meet you, Tony.
 Now, why are you here?”